ProceduresRefractive Lens Exchange (RLE)

 How successful is RLE (refractive lens exchange)?

-RLE is considered a safe and effective procedure for correcting refractive errors.
+RLE is considered a safe and effective outpatient procedure for correcting refractive errors.
 According to a study published in the Journal of Cataract and Refractive Surgery, RLE has a success rate of over 95%, with most patients experiencing significant improvement in their vision and reduced dependence on glasses or contact lenses.

 Can refractive lens exchange be reversed?